 When you have bought a product I would advise that you check it out properly for any possible defaults before you start using it.

 The research I have done has shown me that the the most expensive brands like Le creuset is not always the best buy for you money, they are better quality but the reality is that there are brands like lodge that produce products that are very good at a fraction of the price.

-You should never cook tomatoes and other acidic foods in cast iron – the trick to this is that you should be using a well seasoned pan to cook acidic food.
+You should never cook tomatoes and other acidic foods in cast iron – the trick to this are that you should be using a well-seasoned pan to cook acidic food.
 The other important thing to remember is that the seasoning coat is not vulnerable to acidic food but the potential areas where this is not done properly might have a problem.
 My take on this is that it is up to you if you want to cook acidic food.

-You should not wash your cast iron cookware with soap – Because the thin layer of oil on the cast iron is actually polymerized it will not be affect by soap at all.
+You should not wash your cast iron cookware with soap – Because the thin layer of oil on the cast iron is actually polymerized it will not be affected by soap at all.
 This means that you can scrub away till your heart is content and your cast iron is clean.
 Try using the scoring side of the sponge – nothing metal based though to clean and remove stubborn food.
-Bottom line if you are a good attentive cook you wont be burning your food and having to scrape it out afterwards – I am just saying.
+Bottom line if you are a good attentive cook you won’t be burning your food and having to scrape it out afterward – I am just saying.

 Cooking in cast iron will give you your daily amount of nutritional iron – while it is true that you might get some iron from cooking with cast iron it is probably not a good idea to bank on it when it comes to getting your quota of iron.
 If you need iron in your diet there are better ways of getting it. it is important to remember that there are lots of factors that will affect this.

 Bare cast iron if left unprotected will begin to rust(even more so if it left with any water on it.).Cast iron is unstable and will oxidize quickly leaving the all too familiar red rust which will spoil any food that is cooked with this in the pan or pot.